-Results from St. Thomas' Tell Them From Me Bullying and School Safety Report indicate that the percentage of students identifying as victims of bullying sits at 10 % which is well below the reported Canadian Average of 23%.
+The chart above is from a survey that was completed this year, despite the Annual report being from 2016-2017.
+Results from St. Thomas' Tell Them From Me Bullying and School Safety Report indicate that the percentage of students identifying as victims of moderate to severe bullying remain well below the reported Canadian Average, yet were up from the previous survey.